effectivecore/core/readme.md

 The main emphasis in the system is on to get maximum performance.
-As evaluation criteria, a simple and understandable condition was applied: a system which installed on a web hosting with the cheapest tariff plan (from ~3-5$ per month), but compliant with the minimum installation requirements, should generate a homepage in 0.002 seconds (when OPCache is enabled), or 0.02 seconds (when OPCache is disabled), which in the first case allows serving up to ~500 clients per second, and in the second
+As evaluation criteria, a simple and understandable condition was applied: a system which installed on a web hosting with the cheapest tariff plan (from ~3-5$ per month), which compliant with the minimum installation requirements, should generate a homepage in 0.002 seconds (when OPCache is enabled), or 0.02 seconds (when OPCache is disabled), which in the first case allows serving up to ~500 clients per second, and in the second